- Get Involved

 Chapel Street by Sheila Brady

-We are very grateful to Sheila who is donating the proceeds of her book, Chapel Street to Walking With The Wounded.
+We are very grateful to Sheila who is donating a portion of the proceeds of her book, Chapel Street to Walking With The Wounded.

 Chapel Street was a row of old Georgian terraced lodging houses in Altrincham, home to some 400 Irish, English, Welsh and Italian lodgers.
 From this tight-knit community of just sixty houses, 161 men volunteered for the First World War.
 They fought in all the campaigns of the war, with 29 men killed in action and twenty dying from injuries soon after the war; more men were lost in action from Chapel Street than any other street in England.
 As a result, King George V called Chapel Street "the Bravest Little Street in England".

 We are very grateful to Mark Carruthers who was keen to write a song about the plight that some veterans find themselves in after leaving the forces and after writing the song , Born to Fight he has now teamed up with Walking With The Wounded, dedicating proceeds of his new single to the charity.
 Mark said “I saw the good work, Walking With The Wounded do when I joined them for some fundraising challenges they ran in Cumbria and especially liked how they got beneficiaries of the charity to help, give talks and be involved in the events.
 If my song can raise a bit more awareness and raise some funds for the ones that need it then I’ll be happy.”